novisci/asclepias/README.md

-# Project Asclepias
+# What is Hasklepias?

-An attempt to express the ideas of cohort construction purely as mathematical functions and sets.
+An implementation of the asclepias language in [Haskell](https://www.haskell.org/).